 We recommend that parents do not travel with students because it is our experience that the students have the best learning experience if they go on their own.
 That said, parents can accompany their child to San Francisco if they cover their own flights, lodging, and other expenses.
 Parents are welcome to drop off their child at the program venue, but will not be invited on-site.

 For the application process, you are welcome to write responses in your native language if this helps you; our team will evaluate your responses using translation tools.
 We recommend using DeepL to translate the application.
 During the interview, we do not evaluate your English proficiency, but we need to understand your ideas and reasoning.
-We are sometimes able to have an interpreter on the video call if requested.
+We sometimes conduct interviews in foreign languages, and are sometimes able to have an interpreter on the video call if requested.

 At the program, you should be able to follow lessons and hold conversations in English.
 E.g., if you can follow the content in this video, your English is strong enough.
 We offer free English tutoring prior to the program to students who request it, so if you’re not quite there yet, we still encourage you to apply.